 - 2/3 cup dried pasta (something small, mini penne is a good choice)

-- shredded Parmesan for garnish
+- Shredded Parmesan for garnish

 Instructions

 - Heat olive oil in a heavy-bottomed pan or Dutch oven.
-Add onion, garlic and salt.
+Add onion, garlic, and salt.
 Sauté over medium heat for about 5 minutes, then add celery and/or carrots, fresh herbs and black pepper.
 Cover and cook over low heat, stirring occasionally, about 5 minutes.

-- Add bell peppers, zucchini, green beans (any veggies that don’t need as long to cook).
+- Add bell peppers, zucchini, green beans (any veggies that don't need as long to cook).
 Stir in stock and tomato pureé.
 Cover and simmer about 5 minutes, until all vegetables are cooked but not quite tender.
-Add beans.
+Add kidney beans.

 - Bring the soup to a gentle boil.
 Add pasta, stir, and cook until the pasta is ready, about 10 minutes.
-Serve, topped with Parmesan, grated on top.
+Serve, topped with Parmesan grated on top.